 Ongoing earn is 12 Hilton points per dollar on purchases directly with a participating hotel or resort within the Hilton Portfolio; 6 per dollar at U.S. restaurants, U.S. supermarkets, and U.S. gas stations; and 3 per dollar for all other eligible purchases.

 The premium Hilton American Express card was the very first to offer Priority Pass for airport lounge access.
 It didn’t used to include any free visits.
-This new card comes with Priority Pass Select including 10 visits each year — not bad for a $95 annual fee card.
+This new card comes with Priority Pass Select including 10 visits each year.

 The Hilton Honors American Express Business Card is offering 125,000 Hilton Honors points after you spend $3,000 in eligible purchases in the first 3 months on this card.